 Fax: (717) 245-1971

-Ambwani, S., Cardi, V., & Treasure, J. (in press).
+Ambwani, S., Cardi, V., & Treasure, J. (2014).
 Mobile self-help interventions for Anorexia Nervosa: Conceptual, ethical, and methodological considerations for clinicians and researchers.
 Professional Psychology: Research and Practice.
+Advance online publication.

 Association for Behavioral and Cognitive Therapies (ABCT) -- Toronto, ON